-In the Sage Metering In-Line flow body meter, the flow conditioning is built into the thermal mass flow meter body.
-In these cases, the recommended upstream distances ahead of the flow body can be significantly reduced due to the built-in flow conditioning.
+The flow conditioning is built into the Sage Metering inline flow body meter.
+The recommended upstream distances ahead of the flow body can be significantly reduced in these cases due to the built-in flow conditioning.

 Insertion Style Meter

-It is recommended for insertion style meters to use a Captive Flow Conditioner assembly, consisting of two conditioning plates positioned between two flanges.
+It is recommended that insertion style meters use a Captive Flow Conditioner assembly, consisting of two flow conditioner plates positioned between two flanges.
 (Pictured)